-In my last post, I spoke about what it means to be sexy.
+In my last post, I spoke about what does it mean to be sexy.
 Let’s dive deeper into how sexual desire differs between men and women and how to enhance sexual desire.

 What is sexual desire?

 You need to understand that female sexual desire is more complicated than male desire.
 Thinking of the female brain as a sexual organ, the brain is the center of a woman’s emotions and thoughts.
 A woman’s brain is the operating center for a complex network of neurotransmitters and neuroendocrine systems.
 In turn, a woman’s hormones are responsible for her sexual desire and response.
 The brain sends signals of desire that start a cascade of reactions leading to genital arousal, also called a woman’s libido or her sex drive.
 When a woman is young and has raging hormones, she doesn’t have to think much about sex.
 With age and loss of hormones a woman’s libido changes as does her desire for sex.

 For men, sexual desire or libido is enhanced by visual stimuli and the pursuit of a sexual encounter.
 Testosterone levels in men are correlated with their libido.
 As men age, testosterone lowers at a slower rate than women.
 A slow change in testosterone means most men will have sexual desire for longer than do women facing menopause and women experiencing a bigger dip in their hormones.

 When it comes to women and sex, how a woman feels about herself, her life, her partner, and her relationship all factor into whether she feels like having sex.
 Unlike men, where thinking about sex translates to erection, arousal in some women may start during or even after lovemaking begins.
 Prior to love making a woman has many thoughts not only about sex but about her relationship.
 “Are we ready to have sex?
 Is he committed to me?
 Will he like my body?
 Does he think I’m sexy?”